Academic Progress Standards

 - The right to request the amendment of any of the student’s education records that the student believes are inaccurate or misleading.

-- The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+- The right to consent to disclosures of personally identifiable information in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 See “Directory Information” in this catalog.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA.